samuelleeplus/samuelleeplus.github.io/README.md

 ---
 ### Software Engineer - Pabit, Los Angeles, USA
 ---
-I am currently working as a SWE in Pabit, a startup based in Los Angeles.
-I am in the Engineering Team, currently working on the MVP & additional features.
+I am currently working as a SWE in [Pabit](https://pabit.co/), a startup based in Los Angeles.
+We are currently working on our MVP & some of our current tech stacks consists of Laravel, mySQL & Redis.

 ---
 ### AI Software Research Intern - Algorithmics, TU Delft